laravel/docs/facades.md

 <a name="facade-class-reference"></a>
 ## Facade Class Reference

 Below you will find every facade and its underlying class.
 This is a useful tool for quickly digging into the API documentation for a given facade root.
-The [IoC binding](/docs/5.0/container) key is also included where applicable.
+The [service container binding](/docs/5.0/container) key is also included where applicable.

-Facade  |  Class  |  IoC Binding
+Facade  |  Class  |  Service Container Binding
 ------------- | ------------- | -------------
 App  |  [Illuminate\Foundation\Application](http://laravel.com/api/5.0/Illuminate/Foundation/Application.html)  | `app`
 Artisan  |  [Illuminate\Console\Application](http://laravel.com/api/5.0/Illuminate/Console/Application.html)  |  `artisan`